 - Image quality is not impaired by water turbidity

 SPI HAS BEEN SUCCESSFULLY DEPLOYED BY AQUAFACT IN THE FOLLOWING RANGE OF SURVEYS:

 - Gas pipeline routing surveys - offshore Ireland

 - Subsea gas field surveys – offshore Ireland

 - Oilfield decommissioning surveys – North Sea

 - Habitat mapping surveys – Irish Sea, Porcupine Bank, English Channel, Celtic Sea and North Sea

 - Aquaculture impact surveys – Ireland, Scotland, Norway, Italy, Greece and Spain

-- Sewage disposal studies – Ireland, Scotland, Greece
+- Sewage disposal studies – Ireland, Scotland and Greece

-- Cold seep surveys – Ireland, Aleutian Trench
+- Cold seep surveys – Ireland and Aleutian Trench

 - Macrofaunal studies - Ireland, France, Balearic Islands, Spain, Barents Sea, Aleutian Trench and Adriatic Sea